linux-application-whitelisting/fapolicyd/README.md

 long as you put the configuration files in /etc/fapolicyd.
 The fapolicyd.rules and fapolicyd.mounts files go there.

+The use of rpm as a trust source is now optional.
+You can run ./configure passing --without-rpm and it will not link against librpm.
+In this mode, it purely uses the file database in fapolicyd.trust.
+If rpm is used, then the file trust database can be used in addition to rpmdb.

 RUNNING
 -------
 You might want to look at the fapolicyd.rules file to see what the sample policy looks like.
-The policy is designed with 4 goals in mind.
+The policy is designed with 3 goals in mind.

 1. No bypass of security by executing programs via ld.so.
-2. All approved executables are trusted (packaged).
+2. All approved executables are trusted.
 Untrusted programs can't run.
 3. Elf binaries, python, and shell scripts are enabled for trusted applications/libraries.
 Other languages are not allowed or must be enabled.

 You can test by starting the daemon from the command line.
 Before starting